26 May Life in Kiryas Joel, New York

-26 May From Quora: what is it like to live in Kiryas Joel, New York?
+A reader asked: What is it like to live in Kiryas Joel, New York?

 Kiryas Joel is a village of Satmar Hasidim.
-It’s called Kiryas Joel; meaning the Village of Joel, Joel being the Satmar Rebbe Joel Teitelbaum who died before I was born, when the village was in its infancy.
-The village was founded in the 1970s and by today, 2018, is at about a 30K population.
-In 2020 the village will secede from the town of Monroe, under which it has been until now, and become a town in its own right, Palm Tree (named for the Teitelbaum dynasty).
-It is being incorporate as its own town because of its growth.
+Its name, meaning the Village of Joel, references the Satmar Rebbe Joel Teitelbaum who died before I was born, when the village was in its infancy.
+The village was founded in the 1970s, and by today, 2018, has a population of around 30 thousand.
+In 2020, the village will secede from the town of Monroe, under which it has been until now, and become a town in its own right called Palm Tree (named for the Teitelbaum dynasty).
+It is being incorporated as its own town due to its growth.*

-At the dentist you stare at the gentile patrons and you keep wishing you could pick up a Highlights Magazine, because one modern girl in your class gets the Highlights, and you wish you were her.
-You go to Brooklyn for a cousin’s wedding and you slip out with five dollars and buy bubble gum, because gum is forbidden and it is not sold in Kiryas Joel (by now it is).
+At the dentist you stare at the gentile patrons and you keep wishing you could pick up a Highlights Magazine, because one modern girl in your class gets Highlights, and you wish you were her.
+You go to Brooklyn for a cousin’s wedding and you slip out with five dollars and buy bubble gum, because gum is forbidden and is not sold in Kiryas Joel (by now it is).
 Your teachers and parents say that gum is like a cow chewing the cud, that it is not appropriate, but that’s exactly why you must have gum.
 You will chew it with the most exaggerated chump chumps, talking funny, so fancy.
 You will be like that fancy girl in the class who told you that if you leave your gum out overnight, the flavor comes back and you can start on it all over again.
-And like the neighbor who put a sour ball in her mouth alongside a gum, and told you that it is how everyone who knows gum does it, because it is how you make cherry flavor.
+Or you’ll be like the neighbor who put a sour ball in her mouth alongside a piece of gum, and told you that it is how everyone who knows gum does it, because it is how you make cherry flavor.
 You want to do all that so badly, so you buy the whole box at a Williamsburg grocery.
 You imagine that you will be a huge deal in school for weeks to come.
-But the wedding ends late and you fall asleep in the fifteen passenger van on the two hour ride home, and you forget the whole box of Bubble Gum, and for weeks afterwards you are terrified and anticipating consequences.
+But the wedding ends late, and you fall asleep in the 15-passenger van on the two hour ride home, and you forget the whole box of Bubble Gum, and for weeks afterward you are terrified and anticipating consequences.
 Luckily, you get away with this one.
 You won’t always be so lucky.

 Kiryas Joel became smaller and harsher and lonelier with time, until I finally left.
 But when I return and hear the sounds of children playing kick-the-can and calling not-it and being called home by grown women on porches, I can remember a sweet side of it.
 A side that is innocent.
 A side that is connected.